Lizzie25atieno/mongodb-data-layer-fundamentals-and-advanced-techniques-Lizzie25atieno/MyREADME.md

 ```

 This script will:
--Display books from different genres
+- Display books from different genres
--Update and delete specific records
+- Update and delete specific records
--Show filtered and sorted data
+- Show filtered and sorted data
--Perform aggregation queries
+- Perform aggregation queries
--Create indexes and display performance stats
+- Create indexes and display performance stats
--You’ll see results directly in the shell.
+- You’ll see results directly in the shell.

 ## Step 5: View Data in MongoDB Compass
 1. Open MongoDB Compass